Return to Top

 The First Hearst Castle

-The main building of Hacienda del Pozo de Verona was three stories and had more than 50 rooms.
-One of the fireplaces was large enough to spit-roast a whole ox.
-The estate’s playhouse, designed for Hearst’s five grandchildren, rose two stories high and contained 13 rooms, billiard tables, and several reading rooms.
-Over the years the list of guests included royalty from Europe, famous artists and composers, presidents, and movie stars.
-Phoebe was kind and generous to her Pleasanton neighbors, and hired many locals to work at the ranch.
+The three-story main building boasted over 50 rooms, including a fireplace large enough to spit-roast a whole ox.
+The estate’s playhouse, designed for Hearst’s five grandchildren, soared two stories high and encompassed 13 rooms, billiard tables, and reading rooms.
+Over the years, the estate hosted European royalty, renowned artists, composers, presidents, and movie stars.
+Phoebe extended her kindness to Pleasanton neighbors, employing many locals at the ranch.

-Hacienda del Pozo de Verona served as the Castlewood Clubhouse from 1925 until it was destroyed by fire in 1969.
-A new clubhouse, built in the style of Mrs. Hearst Hacienda, now stands on the original location.
-Only two structures remain on the property from the Hearst era; a two story storage building located across the upper parking lot from the clubhouse and a pump house located immediately off Foothill Road.
-The namesake Italian carved-stone wellhead can be found in the garden at Hearst Castle in San Simeon.
+Hacienda del Pozo de Verona served as the Castlewood Clubhouse from 1925 until it succumbed to fire in 1969.
+A new clubhouse, echoing the style of Mrs. Hearst’s Hacienda, now graces the original location.
+Only two structures from the Hearst era endure on the property: a two-story storage building and a pump house.
+The Italian carved-stone wellhead, the namesake of the hacienda, resides in the garden at Hearst Castle in San Simeon.